zettajs/zettajs.github.io/guides/_posts/2014-10-03-BeagleBone.md

 ---
 layout: guide
-title: How to Setup a BeagleBone Black for Internet Sharing
+title: How to Share Internet from PC to BeagleBone
-description: This guide shows you how to connect your BeagleBone to a personal computer and enable Internet sharing from your computer to the BeagleBone.
+description: This guide shows you how to share the Internet connection from a PC to a BeagleBone Black.
 ---

 # Steps